 Information on rural household diffuse source (private sewers) is given per subbasin.
 The source is defined by flow and concentrations of total nitrogen and phosphorus and fraction of IN and SP.
-The diffuse source may be divided into two parts with separate application point.
-One part is added directly to the local river, while the other part is added to the soil.
-The division between the two parts is determined by a general parameter (locsoil) or separately for each subbasin (loc\soil in GeoData.txt).
-The default is to add all diffuse source to the local river.
-The soil part is added to soil water (for IN, ON, and SP) or solid pool (PP to fastP) in the bottom soil layers of all land classes in the subbasin with a distribution proportional to the classes' area.
-Additional substance concentration can be used for the diffuse source.
+The diffuse source is divided into two parts.
+One part is added directly to the local river.
+The other part is added to soil water (IN,ON,SP) or solid pool (PP to fastP) in the bottom soil layers of all land classes in the subbasin with a distribution proportional to the classes' area.
+The division between the two parts is determined by a general parameter (locsoil) or separately for each subbasin (loc_soil in GeoData.txt).